dfrnt-labs/terminusdb-docs-static/src/app/docs/use-the-collaboration-features/page.md

   metadata:
     title: How to Use the Collaboration Features
     description: >-
-      How to guides for using TerminusCMS & TerminusDB's collaboration features using the clients and dashboard.
+      How to guides for using TerminusDB collaboration features using the clients and dashboard.
     openGraph:
       images: >-